jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof.rst

 ----------------------

 The data is loaded using :meth:`Loader.load`.
-The loaded :class:`Data` instance is not the raw result of loading JSON, but many of its internals still reflect its origins.
+The loaded :class:`TestData` instance is not the raw result of loading JSON, but many of its internals still reflect its origins.